Trial highlights: Acquittal, anger and a curve ball

 “The failure to convict Donald Trump will live as a vote of infamy in the history of the United States Senate,” said Senate Majority Leader Chuck Schumer, a New York Democrat.

-Even after failing to secure a second term, much of the Republican base remains fiercely loyal to Trump.
-And many Republican senators are leery of crossing the former president, who is known for seeking retribution.
+Much of the Republican base remains fiercely loyal to Trump, even after he failed to win a second term.
+And many Republican senators are leery of crossing a mercurial former president known to seek retribution.

-Despite voting to acquit, Senate Minority Leader Mitch McConnell said there is no doubt that Trump “is practically and morally responsible for provoking the events of the day.”
-But ultimately he argued that it’s not constitutional to convict a former president who is now a private citizen.
+Senate Minority Leader Mitch McConnell said there is no doubt that Trump “is practically and morally responsible for provoking the events of the day.”
+Still, he voted to acquit, arguing it’s not constitutional to convict a former president who is now a private citizen.

 Highlights from the concluding day of the trial: